LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Introduction

 \section{Introduction}

 Large-scale passage retrieval~\cite{Cai2021IRSurvey} aims to fetch relevant passages from a million- or billion-scale collection for a given query to meet users' information needs, serving as an important role in many downstream applications including open domain question answering~\cite{Karpukhin2020DPR}, search engine~\cite{Zou2021Baidu}, and recommendation system~\cite{Zhang2019RSSurvey}, etc. Recent years have witnessed an upsurge of interest and remarkable performance of dense passage retrievers on first-stage retrieval.
-Built upon powerful pre-trained language models (PLM)~\cite{Devlin2019BERT, Liu2019RoBERTa, Radford2018GPT}, dense retrievers~\cite{Karpukhin2020DPR, Xiong2021ANCE,Qu2021RocketQA} encode queries and passages into a joint low-dimensional semantic space in a Siamese manner (i.e. dual-encoder), so that the passages could be offline pre-indexed and query could be encoded online and searched via approximate nearest neighbor (ANN)~\cite{John2021ANN}, reaching an efficiency-effectiveness trade-off.
+Built upon powerful pre-trained language models (PLM)~\cite{Devlin2019BERT, Liu2019RoBERTa, Radford2018GPT}, dense retrievers~\cite{Karpukhin2020DPR, Xiong2021ANCE,Qu2021RocketQA} encode queries and passages into a joint low-dimensional semantic space in a Siamese manner (i.e. dual-encoder), so that the passages could be offline pre-indexed and query could be encoded online and searched via approximate nearest neighbor~\cite{John2021ANN}, reaching an efficiency-effectiveness trade-off.

 Although dense retrieval becomes indispensable in modern systems, a long-term challenge is that the dense representations in a latent semantic space are abstractive and condensed, exposing the systems to a risk that pivot phrases and mentions may be overlooked and thus leading to sub-optimal efficacy.
-For example, DPR~\cite{Karpukhin2020DPR} didn't regard ``\textit{Thoros of Myr}'' as an entity mention in the query ``\textit{Who plays Thoros of Myr in Game of Thrones?}'', and ANCE~\cite{Xiong2021ANCE} could not recognize ``\textit{active margin}'' as the local salient phrase in the query ``\textit{What is an active margin}''.
+For example, DPR~\cite{Karpukhin2020DPR} didn't regard ``\textit{Thoros of Myr}'' as an entity mention in the query ``\textit{Who plays Thoros of Myr in Game of Thrones?}''.
+Analogously, given the query ``\textit{What is an active margin}'', ANCE~\cite{Xiong2021ANCE} overlooked the ``\textit{active margin}'' as an entire local salient phrase and hence retrieved passages related to the financial term ``\textit{margin}''.
 As a remedy, prior works resort to either coupling a dense retriever with the term matching scores (e.g., TF-IDF, BM25) \cite{Gao2021COIL, Lin2021UniCOIL, Dai2019DeepCT, Mallia2021DeepImpact} or learning BM25 ranking into a dense model as additional features to complement the original one~\cite{Chen2021ImitateSparse}.
-However, these approaches are limited by superficial combinations and almost unlearnable BM25 scoring.
+But, these approaches are limited by superficial combinations and almost unlearnable BM25 scoring.